Active Projects

 Sponsor: United States Air Force Agility Prime Program

-Performing entities: Research in Flight (SBC), Skyborne Technology Inc. (SBC), and Auburn University (RI)
+Performing entities: Research in Flight, Skyborne Technology Inc., and VSDDL (Auburn University)

 The goal of this project was to design, implement, and test propulsion and flight control systems for a 40-foot long airship, which would serve as a demonstrator and test bed for a larger full-scale vehicle.
 Auburn University was responsible for the design and implementation of the propulsion control system that controlled the subscale airship’s four gimballed propulsors.
 The project concluded with a successful flight demonstration at Skyborne’s facility in Wewahitchka, FL on September 29, 2021.